khalidelokiely/squash-it/README.md

 stores a:
 - map of user identifier pointing to a
 `*tokenBucket` reference.
-- tokens `burstLimit` which is how many tokens the user is allowed to exhaust per second before we throttle.
-A number closer to 5 keeps the usage uniform across the minute.
+- tokens `burstLimit` which is how many tokens the user is allowed to exhaust per instant before we throttle.

 The Bucket also performs a lazy cleanup loop triggered by the `Allow(user string) bool` instead of spinning up a ticker so that if we're sitting idle with no hits, our CPU cycles are not exhausted.
 Only 1 goroutine can perform a cleanup at a time by using atomic flags making it efficient